 - Stepped on - Used to tell the last transmitting party that they were talked over by another person.
 "Bravo, say again your last, you were stepped on."

-- On Me - Command by the element leader to tell their element members to form up on them and follow him.
+- On Me - Command by the element leader to tell their element members to form up on them and follow them.
 Typically prefaced with the element name, ie "Bravo 2, on me!"

 - Move out / moving / step off / stepping - Commands used to indicate the beginning of a period of movement.